Colgate's Corporate Governance Commitment

 - CEO Evaluation Process.
 The Board’s evaluation of the CEO is a formal annual process.
-The CEO is evaluated against the goals set each year, including both objective measures (such as earnings per share) and subjective criteria reflective of the Company’s strategy and core values.
+The CEO is evaluated against the goals set each year, including both objective measures (such as earnings-per-share measures) and subjective criteria reflective of the Company’s strategy and core values.
 As part of the overall evaluation process, the Board meets informally with the CEO to give feedback on a regular basis.

 Board Practices Promote Effective Oversight

 - Board Size.
 Designed to maximize board effectiveness, Colgate’s by-laws fix the number of directors between seven and 15.
 The number of directors is currently fixed at eleven, to be decreased to ten upon the completion of Mr. Kogan’s current term, and ten directors have been nominated for election at the Annual Meeting.

 - Directorship Limits.
-To ensure that directors are able to devote sufficient time to properly discharge their duties, Colgate’s corporate governance guidelines provide that directors should not serve on more than three other corporate boards.
+To ensure that directors are able to devote sufficient time to properly discharge their duties, Colgate’s corporate governance guidelines provide that directors should not serve on more than three other public company boards.

 - Meeting Attendance.
-On average, the incumbent directors attended 96% of the meetings of the Board and the Committees on which they served in 2015.
-No incumbent director attended less than 96% of these meetings except for Lorrie M. Norrington, who joined the Board on September 9, 2015 and attended two of three Board meetings (67%) held during the remainder of 2015.
+On average, the incumbent directors attended 96% of the meetings of the Board and the committees on which they served in 2016.
+No incumbent director attended less than 75% of these meetings.

 - Board Self-Evaluation Process.
 Each year, the Board evaluates its performance against criteria that it has determined are important to its success.
 One or more of the following topics may be considered during such evaluations: financial oversight, succession planning, executive compensation, strategic planning, corporate governance, ethics and compliance and Board structure and role.
 The Board then considers the results of the evaluation and identifies steps to enhance its performance.

 - Individual Director Evaluations.
-Complementing the Board and Committee self-evaluations, the Board has also developed an individual director evaluation process to be used every three years.
+Complementing the Board and committee self-evaluations, the Board has also developed an individual director evaluation process to be used every three years.
 Using director effectiveness criteria selected by the Board following a review of external best practices, directors evaluate their peers and the resulting feedback is shared with individual directors by an external facilitator.
-This process, which the Board intends to conduct again in 2016, enables the directors to provide valuable feedback to one another and identifies areas of strength and areas of focus for enhanced effectiveness.
+This process, which the Board most recently conducted in 2016, enables the directors to provide valuable feedback to one another and identifies areas of strength and areas of focus for enhanced effectiveness.

 - Ongoing Director Education.
 Periodically, Colgate’s directors participate in Colgate-specific director education programs.
 These sessions are led by expert external faculty with relevant governance, legal and business experience.
 In addition, outside experts periodically present to the Board on various subjects.
-During 2015, such subjects included recent corporate governance developments, executive compensation trends and emerging accounting policy issues.
+During 2016, such subjects included recent corporate governance developments, executive compensation trends, cybersecurity and emerging accounting policies.
 From time to time, Colgate’s directors also visit Colgate operations around the world, deepening their understanding of Colgate’s business.